 How to Cut a Mohawk Fade

-- Leave hair on top long and use barber shears to trim down length
+- Leave hair on top long and use barber shears to trim the length.

-- Add pomade, wax, mousse, or other styling cream to get the looks below
+- Add pomade, wax, mousse, or other styling creams to get a slick look.

 Other Popular Style Guides